Using EstateExec

 1. Your Role: Start by learning about the executor role, and key steps you can take in advance to make the eventual estate settlement easier.

-2. Decedent Info: Fill out some basic information about the estate owner (e.g., birth date, legal address, etc.)
+2. Decedent Info: Fill out some basic information about the estate owner (e.g., birth date, legal address, etc.), and attach any information you may have about funeral wishes or prepaid funeral plans.

 3. Contacts: Enter information about important contacts for the estate (asset locations, estate owner's accountant, etc.).
 Be sure to populate the Heirs Tab as well.